6 Ways to make your English study of the Human Experiences easier

 Explore this statement with close reference to your prescribed text and ONE related text of your choosing.

-There are only two assessable formats for the common module; essay and comprehension (short answers).
+There are only two assessable formats for the common module in the HSC; essay and comprehension (short answers).

 Unlike the past Area of Study: Discovery/Belonging/Journey… etc there is no longer a requirement for creative writing within the first module of study.